praveen-mit/coursera-html-css-js-module-2/README.md

-# coursera-html-css-js-module-2
+# coursera-html-css-js
-Module 2 Coding Assignment for 'HTML-CSS-Javascript for web developers' Coursera course
+Coding Assignments for 'HTML-CSS-Javascript for web developers' Coursera course